QUEEN OF KATWE

 Phiona, lots of young girls will see this movie.
 What message would you like the movie to give to them?

 I want the young girls to know that whatever life they are living in, let them not lose hope.
 Let them be patient.
-You never know, there’s something that might be waiting for you anytime.
+You never know, there’s something that might be waiting for you.
 Because that’s the way it was for me.
-I was also losing hope at a certain minute but it was God, who restored hope in me.
+I was also losing hope, but it was God, who restored hope in me.

 I would like this movie to also restore hope for those who have lost it.

 Is there anything you would tell those young girls to do that might improve their chances of that?

 I would like them to be hardworking in their lives and to be patient with whatever they’re doing.
 Let them not rush.
 Yeah, let them be hard working and patient.
 Everything will come their way.